2014-JavaFS/Group5Project1_RevBay/Stand Up/Meeting Report Log.md

 # RevatureProjectOneMeetingReports

+#### 8/1/2024

+#### 7/30/2024
+Worked on API/Repositrory and  finsihed about me html.
+Planned what to work on project in the following days.

 #### 7/25/2024
 Yesterday the Team finished up feature structures and aws database setup.
 There wasn't really any roadblocks, and everything was pushed up to Git.